FAQ

 Please follow the guide below prior to contacting us with a maintenance request:

-Roof leaking
+Problem: Roof leaking

-Items added or screwed to roof
+Possible cause: Items added or screwed to roof

-Apply silicone around screws or holes made in roof when adding items
+What to do: Apply silicone around screws or holes made in roof when adding items

-Spreader bar used during delivery and installation has damaged roofing
+Possible cause: Spreader bar used during delivery and installation has damaged roofing

-Contact your Ausco representative to log a maintenance request
+What to do: Contact your Ausco representative to log a maintenance request

-Damaged roof sheeting during delivery or installation
+Possible cause: Damaged roof sheeting during delivery or installation

-If you’ve used your own transport or installation company, contact them first.
+What to do: If you’ve used your own transport or installation company, contact them first.
 Otherwise, log a maintenance request with your Ausco representative.

 When your hire period comes to an end, our team will send you a comprehensive checklist to guide you through the process.
 The most important elements will be to ensure all the Ausco products you hired (such as furniture and kitchen equipment) are accounted for and packed properly in the building.
 We will also give you instructions on preparing toilets, showers and wet areas for safe transportation.
 And finally, and most importantly, you will need to make sure there is no debris or loose items on the roof.
 As part of your responsibility as the hirer, you need to make sure nothing can come off the buildings during the transportation back to Ausco.